PQ, QS members can be thrown out of Quebec legislature for refusing to swear oath to King

 "This question raises complex constitutional issues which it is not for me to decide.
 Suffice it to say that section 128 of the Constitution Act, 1867 is still in force in Quebec.
 In this context, the chair does not have the power to exempt a member from a constitutional obligation and cannot rule that a motion to override that obligation is in order," Paradis said in his decision Tuesday.

-The speaker said members are free to change their minds should they choose to fulfill the mandatory requirements of the national assembly, but until then they are not welcome.
+The president said members are free to change their minds should they choose to fulfill the mandatory requirements of the national assembly, but until then they are not welcome.

 "I hereby give formal orders to the sergeant-at-arms to ensure that this decision is enforced in such a way that member of the national assembly who have not taken the oath of office are not allowed to take their seats in the national assembly or in any of its committees.
 In the event that a person refuses to comply with this prohibition, the sergeant-at-arms shall have the right to expel him/her."